-This antennas is suitable in office blocks with false ceilings.
-The gain is about 2dBi and a radiation pattern like a doughnut.
-This means that directly underneath this antenna, there is a low signal. .
+This antenna is suitable in office blocks with false ceilings.
+The gain is about 2dBi with a radiation pattern like a doughnut.
+This means that directly underneath this antenna, there is a low signal.
 It is only during your testing that you should be aware of this low signal directly underneath the antenna.
 In practice, it will not be noticed by users.

 - Long passages with high shelving inside big factories.